btholt/intro-to-web-dev-v2/lessons/ajax.md

 Web development is full of stupid acronyms.
 AJAX is one of the worst offenders of this because it actually means something different than what it does.
 It stands for "asynchronous JavaScript and XML" which is not what it does.
 However it morphed and evolved and now it's the term that we use to represent what you do when a website requests more information from a server after the page has loaded.

 We're going to use AJAX to request data from an API (lol acronyms.)
-An API is application programming interface, but what we mean we say API in this context is it's a public server that will allow us to make AJAX calls and it will respond.
+An API is application programming interface, but what we mean to say in this context is that it's a public server that will allow us to make AJAX calls and it will respond.
 Most big websites will have some sort of public API, like Twitter for example.
 There are many [public APIs][api].

 The API we're going to use is [dog.ceo][dog].
 It's a simple, silly API that will give you back random pictures of dogs.
 Awesome.
 Make a new project in your favorite editor, add an index.html with the following: